 Flashpoint – Team of Dalton, Jackson, and Mayer

-WHY: Went 382 last year in freshman effort.
+WHY: Went 382 during 2014 freshman effort.
 Have mega horsepower with blown hemi on nitro wearing a Darren Mayer supercharger, have stated that the goal is to go 500mph.

 WHY NOT: Still pretty new in terms of an LSR car and even on a good surface, can they go another 118mph on top of 382 with a single engine?
 Some of the old timers weren’t crazy about the uprights and rudder design in rear.

 NEW – Speed Demon – Team of Poteet and Main (OLD CAR SHOWN!)

 WHY: If you are asking why, you have not been around this stuff for very long.
 This car has dominated the headlines for years and continues to today.
 It has gone 462mph and it is the fastest piston driven car in the world currently.
 They have Duttweiler horsepower and plenty of it.
 They have experience, they have made more runs over 400 than anyone in recent history since the days of Nolan White and Al Teague getting after it.
 They know others are trying to come for them.
 They are actually out testing on the salt as you read this.

 WHY NOT: Even with a week of testing under their belt, they still have a brand new car and despite what you may believe, even guys of this caliber still have things to work through with a new car.
 There are zero gimmies at this deal and they could have an off year.
 The surface may not support it.
 We’re having to reach for lame reasons.
 These guys are THAT good.